Product: Roster Server

 The server requires a minimum of 7 files, the 8th file (demographics.csv) is strongly recommended.

-Describes the set of files that is being transmitted.
+Describes the set of files that are being transmitted.

 Describes different time periods such as Marking Periods, Semesters, Quarters, etc. that are referenced in other files.